 - Any building containing three or more rental units, all of which are ground oriented with vertical divisions.
 Owner-occupied units are not included in the rental building unit count.
 These row units in some centres are commonly referred to as townhouses.

-- A unit is considered vacant if, at the time of the survey, it is physically unoccupied and available for immediate rental.
+- A unit is considered vacant if it is physically unoccupied and available for immediate rental (at the time of the survey).

 - The rent refers to the actual amount tenants pay for their unit.
-No adjustments are made for the inclusion or exclusion of amenities and services such as heat, hydro, parking, and hot water.
+No adjustments are made for the inclusion or exclusion of amenities and services such as heat, hydro, parking or hot water.
 For available and vacant units, the rent is the amount the owner is asking for the unit.
-It should be noted that the average rents reported in this publication provide a sound indication of the amounts paid by unit size and geographical sector.
+The average rents reported in this publication provide a sound indication of the amounts paid by unit size and geographical sector.
 Utilities such as heating, electricity and hot water may or may not be included in the rent.

-- A unit is counted as being turned over if it was occupied by a new tenant moved in during the past 12 months.
-A unit can be counted as being turned over more than once in a 12 month period.
+- A unit is counted as being turned over if it was occupied by a new tenant that moved in during the past 12 months.
+A unit can be counted as being turned over more than once in a 12-month period.